 Court Mandated MediationCreate a strong and stable future

 by using mediation to resolve your issues without the conflict.

 The courts will often mandate that couples enter into mediation in order to attempt to resolve their family law or divorce issues.
-Weinberger Divorce & Family Law Group has experienced New Jersey attorneys who can assist with court mandated mediation.
+Weinberger Divorce & Family Law Group, LLC has experienced New Jersey attorneys who can assist with court mandated mediation.
 Depending on the issues involved, the New Jersey family court may order a divorcing couple to participate in one or both of two court mandated mediation programs.

 - Court Mandated Mediation for Custody and Parenting Time Issues

 - Court Mandated Mediation for Economic Issues